 What is Hospice Care?

 Hospice of Texarkana/Hospice of Hope specializes in medical, emotional and spiritual care for persons of any age with life limiting illness, as well as emotional and spiritual support to the entire family.
-Our professional and volunteer staff provides services in residences, assisted living facilities, nursing homes and in hospitals and in our Hospice Inpatient Care Center.
+Our professional and volunteer staff provides services in residences, assisted living facilities, nursing homes, in hospitals and in our Hospice Care Center.

 If you or someone you love is seriously ill, please contact us with any questions or concerns you may have.
 Since 1985, Hospice of Texarkana has provided compassionate care to thousands of patients and many times that number of family members.